laserradesca/agrihugo/content/services/wine.en.md

 ---
 We produce three grape varieties particular to the Bergamo region.

 Our *Moscato Giallo* grape is an historical variety for Bergamo winegrowers.
-This grape is usually cultivated to produce dessert (passito) wine, but we have chosen a classic, dry winemaking method, obtaining an excellent before-dinner wine.
+This grape is usually cultivated to produce dessert (passito) wine, but we have chosen a classic, dry winemaking method, obtaining an excellent pre-dinner wine.
 Our *Moscato Giallo* has an intense, tropical perfume coupled with a light, mineral flavour.
 Serve at 10-12°C. 12,5% Alc. by vol.

 -----